salilbhadauria/scorpious/README.md

 3. Fill in the necessary variables in template.tfvars.
 4. Export the following variables in your terminal.
     * CONFIG - the name of the config file to use (should be template).
-    * AWS_ACCESS_KEY - the access key that should be used to deploy in AWS.
+    * AWS_ACCESS_KEY_ID - the access key that should be used to deploy in AWS.
     * AWS_SECRET_ACCESS_KEY - the secret key that should be used to deploy in AWS.
     * CUSTOMER_KEY - the DC/OS enterprise key
     * DCOS_USERNAME - the username you'd like to use to login to the DC/OS cluster